vectorgrp/sil-kit/README.rst

   project provides first-class support for TAP devices of the host operating system.

-* The `SIL Kit Adapter for virtual CAN <https://github.com/vectorgrp/sil-kit-adapters-vcan>`_ can be used to attach a virtual CAN (Controller Area Network) interface (SocketCAN) to a Vector SIL Kit CAN bus.
+* The `SIL Kit Adapter for virtual CAN <https://github.com/vectorgrp/sil-kit-adapters-vcan>`_ can be used to attach a virtual CAN interface (SocketCAN) to a Vector SIL Kit CAN bus.

 * The `SIL Kit Adapter for Generic Linux IO <https://github.com/vectorgrp/sil-kit-adapters-generic-linux-io>`_ allows to attach SIL Kit to a generic Linux IO device, such as character devices or GPIOs.